| |

 database to the state the database was in before the failure.

-| | | | NOTE: This is another good reason to place your transaction log
+This is another good reason to place your transaction log

 files on different disks from the data files.
-If they were on the
+If they were on

-of the transaction log. | | | |
+backup of the transaction log. |

-Another complication is when your database is using the bulk-logged
+Another complication is when your database is using the

-needs to store the modified data pages (extents).
-If the data files
+transaction log backup needs to store the modified data pages

-are not available, you cannot back up the transaction log, even
+back up the transaction log, even with the NO_TRUNCATE option.

-Lastly, in SQL Server 2005 and above, every time you try to restore
+Lastly, in SQL Server 2005 and above, every time you try to

 Server: Msg 3159, Level 16, State 1, Line 1

-The tail of the log for the database "AdventureWorks" has not been
+The tail of the log for the database "AdventureWorks" has not

-STOPAT clause of the RESTORE statement to just overwrite the
+WITH STOPAT clause of the RESTORE statement to just overwrite the

 contents of the log.